-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
-Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?
-X b) Cause a substantial adverse change in the significance of an archaeological resources pursuant to §15064.5?
-X c) Disturb any human remains, including those interred outside of dedicated cemeteries?
-X a-c.
-A cultural resource survey was conducted for the project site by Hudlow Cultural Resource Associates and documented in a report entitled "A Phase I Cultural Resource Survey For 40th Street West and Avenue J-10, City of Lancaster, California" and dated December 2021.
-The cultural report included both a records search and a pedestrian survey of the project site.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
+Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? х b) Cause a substantial adverse change in the significance of an archaeological resources pursuant to §15064.5? Х c) Disturb any human remains, including those interred outside of dedicated cemeteries? Х a-c.
+A cultural resource survey was conducted for the project site by Hudlow Cultural Resource Associates and the results documented in a report entitled "A Phase I Cultural Resource Survey for 40th Street West and Avenue K, City of Lancaster, California" and dated December 2021.
+The report includes a records search and a pedestrian survey of the project site.